Glasco, Kansas

 In 1914, the Transcontinental Midland Trail came through Glasco along Main Street.

-The Glasco Rural High School was established in 1920, and the present high school was also built at that time.
+The Glasco Rural High School was established in 1920, and the present high school was also built.
 The Glasco High School remains in use today.

 The national prosperity of the 1920s reinforced the stability of Glasco’s economy, although very little new construction occurred in the downtown retail district.
 However, due to the popularity of the automobile, street lampposts were installed, and at least two new gas stations were constructed along Main Street.